 Will adding links to your own pages help your rankings?

-Maybe not so much the page that is linking but definitely the page that is being linked to.
+Yes, it will help both the page that is linking and the page that is being linked to.

-10. Your Words, Sentences, Paragraphs and Sections Should Be Short and Sweet, but Not Your Post
+10. Your Words, Sentences, Paragraphs, and Sections Should Be Short and Sweet, but Not Your Page/Post

 The total page length is a different story.